Vyral/gary-jacklin-recruiting/_posts/2023-03-07-this-pricing-strategy-makes-working-with-sellers-easy.md

 This has many benefits over a traditional CMA.
 You can build rapport with your client, so they’ll be more likely to listen to your suggestions.
 On top of that, sellers are less likely to object to a price that they helped arrive at.&nbsp;

 **Adopting the seven-step strategy will take a little more time and effort on your part, but it accomplishes two important things.** First, it assures that you arrive at an appropriate price entry point for your client’s home.
 Second, it gives your seller a sense of ownership over the price.
-This means less disagreements and headaches for you, and a smoother sale for your client.&nbsp;
+This means fewer disagreements and headaches for you, and a smoother sale for your client.&nbsp;

 If you would like a complete, written manual on how to use and implement this pricing strategy, click [here](https://join.gochicagolandhomes.com/ask/58d673f17df2095109c512c3c0b31a39).
 You can also call or email me.
 I’d love to send one over to you!